mugd/AutoSocialBot/OrangeBot/README.md

 ## What is OrangeBot?

-> An app that can post fb posts at any paticular time this app is configured for microsoft news.
+> An app that can post fb one post when fired,it is configured for microsoft news.

 ----
 ## Usage